privateprep/coding-space-website/src/pages/custom/safety-policy.md

       **Are students required to be vaccinated?**

       > Yes.
-Students ages 5 and older must be fully vaccinated.
+Students ages 5 and older must be fully vaccinated ﻿to attend in-person classes.

       **Are all employees fully vaccinated?**